 Kristina Lawrence provides broad administrative and management operations coordination for the Science & Technology Policy Fellowships department.
 She manages efficient systems, oversees annual schedules, plans and organizes special projects and events, provides finance support, and serves as liaison to the Fellowships Advisory Committee, other AAAS departments, and external stakeholders.

 Kristina arrived at AAAS in November 2012, with five years of experience in marketing, building partnerships, administration and operations, and alumni relations.
-She has worked in the corporate sector on consumer brand awareness with an emphasis on event management, and with a national mental health medical practice coordinating administration, patient education, and outreach.
-Kristina is an alumna of the University of Virginia, and serves as vice president of the DC-area UVA alumni association.
-She holds a bachelor's degree in psychology and a master's degree in biology.
+She has worked in the corporate sector on consumer brand awareness with an emphasis on event management, and with a national mental health medical practice conducting clinical evaluations, along with coordination of administration, patient education, and provider outreach.
+Kristina is an alumna of the University of Virginia, and serves as vice president of the UVA Club of Washington, DC.
+She holds a bachelor's degree in psychology and a master's degree in microbiology and infectious disease.

 Director, Science & Technology Policy Fellowships